HorizonTEL/AIGIBench/README.md

 ## ⏳Detection Results (Continuously updating)
 **To ensure a fair comparison, we retrain all baseline methods on the Setting-II of AIGIBench.**

+_If your retrained results differ significantly from those shown, please contact us._
 | Method       |    Paper                                                                                                      |    Ref    | R.Acc. | F.Acc. | Acc. | A.P. |
 |:------:      |:---------:                                                                                                    |:---------:|:------:|:------:|:----:|:----:|
 | CNNDetection | CNN-generated images are surprisingly easy to spot... for now                                                 | CVPR 2020 |**98.2**|  11.6  | 54.9 | 67.0 |